New York Personal Injury Laws and Liability Rules

 In shared-fault injury cases, New York follows a "pure comparative negligence" rule.
 To put this rule in the simplest of terms, it means that the amount of compensation you're entitled to receive will be reduced by an amount that is equal to your percentage of fault for the accident.

-How does this rule work in practice?
 Let's say you're in a car accident where the other driver made a left turn in front of you, but you also happened to be driving a few miles an hour above the posted speed limit.
 In that case, you might share 10 percent of the blame for the accident, while the other driver is 90 percent at fault.
-Your damages add up to $10,000.
-How does your share of negligence affect your compensation?
+Your medical bills and other losses add up to $10,000.
 Under New York's pure comparative negligence rule, your compensation will be reduced to $9,000 (or the $10,000 total minus the $1,000 that represents your share of fault for the accident.)

 Keep in mind that, while courts in New York are obligated to follow this rule in an injury lawsuit that makes it to trial, it may be a different story if you're dealing with an insurance adjuster outside the court system.
 Don't be surprised if the adjuster raises the issue of New York's comparative negligence rule during settlement talks, but you're free to negotiate what the impact of that rule should be on your claim.